netgen/ezplatform-site-api/docs/reference/templating.rst

   This function provides a way to render Content view without executing a subrequest.
 The idea is to avoid bad performance of subrequests in debug mode.
-Because of profiling that is active in debug mode, having a lots of subrequests on a page can significantly affect performance.
-Since for a large part of use cases it's not really necessary to render Content views through a subrequest, having an alternative way to render them can improve performance and developer's experience.
+Because of profiling that is active in debug mode, having a lots of subrequests on a page can significantly affect performance and memory consumption.
+Since for a large part of use cases it's not necessary to render Content views through a subrequest, having an alternative way to render them can improve performance and hence developer's experience.

   The function can be used for views defined in Site API view configuration and it supports custom controllers.